 Executive VP and managing director, CNN International

-Tony Maddox is executive vice president and managing director of CNN International, which reaches more than 315 million households and hotel rooms worldwide.
+Tony Maddox is executive vice president and managing director of CNN International, which reaches more than 320 million households worldwide.

-Under Maddox's leadership, CNN has recently received a number of prestigious awards including the Royal Television Society's (RTS) Best Breaking News Coverage for Paris attacks (2016) and the News Channel of the Year (2013 and 2014) in addition to a George Foster Peabody Award, an Emmy Award, three Edward R. Murrow Awards, 'Cable & Satellite Channel of the Year' at 2013 Asian Television Awards and the Overseas Press Club's David Kaplan Award for the network's coverage of Syria.
+Under Maddox's leadership, CNN has recently received a number of prestigious journalism awards including the Royal Television Society's (RTS) Best Breaking News Coverage for Paris Attacks (2016) and the News Channel of the Year (2013 and 2014) in addition to a George Foster Peabody Award, an Emmy Award, three Edward R. Murrow Awards, 'Cable & Satellite Channel of the Year' at the 2013 Asian Television Awards.

-In March 2011 Maddox spearheaded the launch of "The CNN Freedom Project: Ending Modern-Day Slavery", an award-winning, multi-platform initiative that aims to expose the horrors of modern-day slavery, and to push for change.
-This year the U.S. State Department honored Maddox and the CNN Freedom Project, which is now the longest-running awareness and investigative campaign on modern slavery on a global news channel, as a 2015 Trafficking in Persons (TIP) Report Hero.
+In 2015 the U.S. State Department honored Maddox for founding and leading the CNN Freedom Project, which is now the longest-running awareness and investigative campaign on modern slavery on a global news channel, as a Trafficking in Persons (TIP) Report Hero.

-In 2007 Maddox also orchestrated CNN's ambitious Content Ownership Strategy, which outlined plans to significantly increase the number of correspondents and editorial operations worldwide.
-Under this strategy CNN increased the number of editorial operations around the world in places like Sao Paulo, Brazil; Nairobi, Kenya; Mumbai, India; and Abu Dhabi, United Arab Emirates.
-In addition, International Newsource has more than doubled its staff to better serve all of CNN's international affiliates around the clock.
+Maddox orchestrated CNN's ambitious Content Ownership Strategy in 2007, outlining plans to significantly increase the number of correspondents and editorial operations worldwide.
+Under this strategy CNN increased the number of editorial operations around the world including Brazil, Kenya, India and the United Arab Emirates.

 Maddox joined CNN International in 1998 as managing editor for EMEA and was promoted to vice president in 2000.

-Before joining CNN, Maddox was head of news and current affairs for the BBC in Northern Ireland where he managed the radio and television staff; was responsible for all the local BBC news output; and was the corporation's key point of reference on editorial matters in Northern Ireland.
+Before joining CNN, Maddox was head of news and current affairs for the BBC in Northern Ireland where he was responsible for all the local BBC news output; and was the corporation's key point of reference on editorial matters in Northern Ireland.

 He came to Belfast from the BBC in Plymouth where he was the editor of news and current affairs for the South West of England, running the nightly news program and documentary strand.